johnalison/WorkingPhilosophy/BookNotes/LifeAscending.md

 - Different mutations are most likely to occur in different individuals.

 - The unrelenting competition between parasites and their hosts provides an endlessly shifting backdrop needed for sex to offer a big advantage.

+- Rather than a radual accrual of complexity of motion over time, it seems that there was a sudden shoft after the great Permian extinction.
+  At the heart of all this innovation is a single invention that made it all possible: muscle.
+  Muscle is machines that convert chemical energy into mechanical force.

+- The explosion of colour in flowers and fruit was purely a response to the animal world.

+- Muscle contraction depends on the properties of two molecues: actin and myosin.
+Both are composed of repeating protein units to form long filaments (polymers)

+- The rate that myosin comsumes ATP dictates the speed at which a muscle contracts.